tinykite/tinykite.github.io/_projects/fergus-falls-local-food.md

 My residency concluded at the end of May, but my enthusiasm for producing unconventional community engagement projects in town certainly hasn't.

-In November, Springboard for the Arts invited me to illustrate a totebag that would be given to participants who successfully foraged ingredients from local businesses in a city-wide picnic scavenger hunt.
+In September, Springboard for the Arts invited me to illustrate a totebag that would be given to participants who successfully foraged ingredients from local businesses in a city-wide picnic scavenger hunt.

 ![Photo of totebag](/assets/img/Totebag.jpg)
 _Photo by Springboard for the Arts — Lake Region_